Kreme05/Kreme05/README.md

 - 👋 Hi, I’m @Kreme05
-- 👀 I’m interested in Robotics and AI.
 - 🎓 I’m  a first-year Computer Science and AI student with a strong foundation in programming, software development, and problem-solving.
 Passionate about applying technical skills to real-world problems and expanding expertise in software engineering, AI, and cloud computing.
 - 😄 Pronouns: she/her